 “Tiny babies are very resilient and where there is hope there is also a chance,” said Santiago.
 “I assured the Pisariks that we were there to provide the best possible care to their baby and guide the family through their NICU journey.
 We have a dedicated NICU delivery staff that takes care of the premature and ill newborns starting at birth by not only providing respiratory care but also making sure the delivery room is warm for them, their body temperature is monitored and early infections are prevented.”

 “Dr. Santiago explained that we would be there for a long time.
 Exactly how long that would be no one knew,” Maranda said.
 “He explained that there would be good days and bad days, but the staff would do all they could to care for our Callum.”

 Special Care for Special Little Ones

-As the Pisariks settled in to life in the NICU for what would end up being 134 days, they were able to take advantage of special services like the hospital’s Peek-a-Boo webcams to gain some peace of mind when they had to be away from their newborn.
+As the Pisariks settled in to life in the NICU for what would end up being 134 days, they were able to take advantage of special services like the hospital’s NICU bed cameras to gain some peace of mind when they had to be away from their newborn.

 The certified lactation consultants were my heroes and saving grace as well.
 These women were a constant source of encouragement.
 I had a low milk supply and lots of stress as a result so they helped me while I was trying to breastfeed and pump.
 And after Callum was found to have an issue with aspirating, they helped me create a pumping schedule for when we were home.
 I was even able to borrow a pump.
 Last but not least, in the NICU we thought it was great that they offered a CPR class, such a useful tool to offer parents.
 Because of it I later became AHA-certified for CPR.